inclement/vispy-to-povray/README.rst

 nodes of a vispy scene via a ViewBox are exported.
 It also only works with a non-zero camera fov, orthographic projection is not exported.

-This is highly incomplete and will probably break in the future, such as when collections are applied to visuals or if parts of the unstable internal api are changed.
+This is highly incomplete and experimental and will probably break in the future, such as when collections are applied to visuals or if parts of the unstable internal api are changed.

 Example usage::